Mohidkz/3179/README.md

 The PT Line — An Australian Commuting Story (FIT3179 DV2)

 Author: Muhammad Mohid Khanzada

 Student ID: 33891095

 This project is an interactive data story exploring Australian public transport commuting and operational patterns, created using Vega-Lite.
 It serves as my Data Visualisation 2 submission and is on a distinctly different domain from my DV1 project.

 Project Narrative & Munzner's Framework

-The visualisation follows a narrative structure, taking the user from a high-level national overview down to specific operational details, framed as a journey along a metro line.
+The visualisation follows a narrative structure, taking the user on a themed journey along a metro line.
+Each "station" stops at a key part of the story, moving from a high-level national overview down to specific, real-world operational details.

-What (Data): The project synthesises multiple datasets to build a comprehensive picture.
+What (Data): The project synthesises multiple datasets to build a comprehensive picture:

-Commuting Patterns: ABS 2021 Census (Method of Travel to Work) data for state-level percentages and the national mode split.
+Commuting Patterns: ABS 2021 Census data provides the foundation with state-level percentages and the national mode split.

-Geography: Australian state boundaries from Natural Earth, simplified to TopoJSON format for web performance.
+Geography: Australian state boundaries from Natural Earth provide the geographic context for the map.

-Infrastructure Proxy: A derived dataset of public transport stop/station counts per state from publicly available GTFS feeds.
-This provides a proxy for infrastructure density when combined with ABS Estimated Resident Population (ERP) data.
+Infrastructure Proxy: We created a measure of infrastructure density by counting public transport stops/stations from official GTFS data and combining it with ABS population data.

-Operational Data (Victoria): Monthly patronage figures from Public Transport Victoria, showing trends over time.
+Operational Data: Real-world usage is shown through monthly patronage figures from Public Transport Victoria and anonymised smartcard validation data from Adelaide Metro for 2021.

-Operational Data (South Australia): Anonymised Metrocard validation counts for Q1 2021, revealing daily and weekly usage rhythms.

-Why (Tasks & Insights): The primary goal is to tell an engaging story that helps an average Australian understand public transport usage patterns across the country.
-Key tasks for the user include:
+Why (Tasks & Insights): The primary goal is to help an average Australian understand public transport usage patterns across the country.
+Key questions the user can answer include:

-Compare states to see which have higher or lower PT uptake.

-Identify geographic concentrations of PT usage.

-Understand the composition of the national PT network (i.e., which modes are most common).

-Explore the relationship between infrastructure density and actual ridership.

-Discover real-world usage patterns through operational data, such as the impact of the pandemic or typical weekday rhythms.
+Which states have the highest and lowest public transport uptake?

+Where are most PT users located geographically?

+What are the most common modes of transport nationally?

+Is there a link between the amount of infrastructure and the number of riders?

+How do real-world events (like a pandemic) or weekly rhythms (work vs. weekend) affect usage?

-How (Idioms & Enhancements): A range of carefully selected Vega-Lite idioms are used to effectively encode the data.
+How (Idioms & Rationale): A range of carefully selected Vega-Lite idioms are used to effectively tell the story:

-Comparison: Lollipop and Diverging Bar Charts to rank states and show deviation from the mean.
+Lollipop & Diverging Bar Charts: Chosen to clearly rank states and powerfully visualise their deviation from the national average.

-Geography: A Choropleth Map to show spatial distribution.

-Composition: A horizontal Bar Chart for a clear, accessible comparison of national mode share.
+Choropleth Map: The most effective idiom for showing how a value (PT usage) is distributed across geographic regions.

-Relationship: A Scatter Plot with a regression line and annotated points to explore the link between infrastructure and uptake.
+Scatter Plot with Regression Line: Used to clearly investigate the relationship between two continuous variables: infrastructure density and ridership.

-Time-Series & Trends: A Multi-Series Line Chart for Victorian patronage and a Heatmap for Adelaide's weekly tap data.
+Line Chart & Heatmap: These idioms are ideal for showing trends over time.
+The line chart tracks Victoria's post-pandemic recovery, while the heatmap reveals the strong weekly commuting rhythm in Adelaide.

-Part-to-Whole: A 100% Stacked Bar Chart to show the monthly mode mix in Adelaide.
+100% Stacked Bar Chart: This is used to show the changing proportion of each transport mode's contribution to Adelaide's total usage over several months.

-Annotations: Key charts are annotated directly to highlight significant data points (e.g., pandemic impact, outlier states), guiding the user towards insights.

 Design & Implementation Notes

 Web Performance: All data files have been optimised to keep the total download size under 1MB for a fast user experience.
-The au-states.json TopoJSON file is simplified, and CSVs contain only necessary columns.

 Accessibility & Theming: The design features a high-contrast colour palette that adapts to both light and dark system modes.
 The typography uses the 'Inter' font for excellent readability.
-Semantic colours are used consistently for different transport modes across the page and charts.

 Live Page: The project is hosted on GitHub Pages.
 All Vega-Lite specifications are in the /spec directory and data is in /data.
-Each visualisation includes a button to view the underlying JSON spec.

-Design Process: The final design is the result of an iterative process documented in Five Design Sheets (FDS), which are available separately.
-The narrative evolved from a simple collection of charts to a cohesive, themed story.

 Data Sources & Licensing